xlcnd/isbnlib/README.rst

 	Transform isbn-10 to isbn-13.

 ``canonical(isbnlike)``
-	Keep only numbers and X. You will get strings like `9780321534965`.
+	Keep only numbers and X. You will get strings like `9780321534965` and `954430603X`.

 ``clean(isbnlike)``
 	Clean ISBN (only legal characters).

 ``notisbn(isbnlike, level='strict')``
 	Check with the goal to invalidate isbn-like.

 ``get_isbnlike(text, level='normal')``
 	Extract all substrings that seem like ISBNs (very useful for scraping).